klstoner/wp-slt/README.md

 	index.php // landing page for your site - this can be edited with a text editor - see documentation on the readme.txt // this file

+6. (OPTIONAL) Set a password for the /update/directory so you can double-block people from possibly updating your site.
+WARNING!
+DANGER!
+ALERT!!!
-6. Set a password for the /update/directory!
-IF YOU DO NOT DO THIS, ANYBODY - AND I MEAN ANYBODY - CAN UPDATE YOUR SITE!!
+--> IF YOU DO NOT DO THIS, ANYBODY - AND I MEAN ANYBODY - CAN GET TO OUR LOGIN PAGE AND POTENTIALLY HACK OR UPDATE YOUR SITE!!
 WARNING!
 DANGER!
 ALERT!!!
  - You can typically do this via settings on the web host.
 Check with your hosting service about how to do this.
  - NOTE: In the future I may be adding a password feature, but for now, just set it with your host.
 Or use it locally on a server on your own machine, and then FTP the pages to your internet site.